Frailty and vitamin E means looking for whole-grains, seeds and nuts.

 Dark green leafy vegetables too have a surprising amount of alpha-tocopherol.
 Kale, spinach and rocket are favourites; other herbs and onion tops too.

-Butternut, sweet potatoes and peppers all have significant amounts of vitamin E. Rather than fussing, we just need to make sure we are daily enjoying a large variety of coloured vegetables.
+Butternut, sweet potatoes and peppers all have significant amounts of vitamin E. Rather than fussing, we just need to make sure we are daily enjoying a large variety of coloured-vegetables.

 This easy butternut and sweet potato soup should be enjoyed at least weekly when they are in season.
-Actually two tablespoons added to the dough of bread improves the texture and flavour.
+Actually two-tablespoons added to the dough of bread improves the texture and flavour.

-100 percent wholemeal bread provides a host of substances including the vitamin E that is so important in preventing the premature onset of frailty.
+100-percent wholemeal bread provides a host of substances including the vitamin E that is so important in preventing the premature onset of frailty.

 Shall we now bake our sourdough bread made with various seeds and nuts?
-We will show you that you can mix the ingredients including grinding the wheat in less than five minutes.
+We will show you that you can mix the ingredients including grinding the wheat in less than five-minutes.
 When it comes to frailty and vitamin E we must think about prevention.

 If living around a quarter of your life with a painful disability does not appeal to you, think on these kinds of foods.
-If for no other reason, do it because your body is the temple of the Holy Spirit if you are a Christian.
+If for no other reason, do it because your body is the temple of the Holy-Spirit if you are a Christian.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie; or, better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friend, or book and food junkie?
+Better still, a Facebook or Twitter tick would help.

 56 Groenekloof Rd,